srebughini/ASALI/GUI/Ubuntu/DEVELOPER.md

 ```

 ### Function to be added
-* Chemkin to cantera conversion - Need the reading and the saving
+* Update thermo - Need the reading and the saving
 * Pressure loss calculation - To be implemented

 #### TODO for future